cyla00/djangoTest/README.md

 from . import views

 urlpatterns = [
-    path('url_path/', views.profile) #now he know that if the url contains "url_path/", he will render the "profile" function in views.py.
+    path('url_path/<str:id>/', views.profile, name="name you can use as URL in <a href> tags") #now it knows that if the url contains "url_path/", it will render the "profile" function in views.py taking care of the variables you want to show in the browser url, in this case the "id" we have set in the view, put as a string "str".
 ]
 ```